Mountain West IRA – Investment Options

 Why the confusion?
 The retirement industry has been dominated by large transaction-driven custodians who have focused on a narrow universe of IRA investments.
 While the traditional investment options may be right for some retirement accounts, they do not offer the flexibility or freedom as a self-directed IRA that allows alternative investments.

-Here are some IRA investing opportunities available through a Mountain West Self-Directed IRA
+Here are some investing opportunities available through a Mountain West Self-Directed IRA

 - Single Family and Multi-Unit Homes